Product Standards, Compliance, & Certifications

 Key Management | CSRC (nist.gov) - NIST Special Publication 800-57 provides cryptographic key management guidance.
 It consists of three parts.
 Part 1 provides general guidance and best practices for the management of cryptographic keying material.
 Part 2 provides guidance on policy and security planning requirements for U.S. government agencies.
 Finally, Part 3 provides guidance when using the cryptographic features of current systems.

-VMware Certification
+VMware by Broadcom Certification

-VI KMS Guide | (vmware.com) - The below-linked document lists Key Management Servers, also referred to as KMS, developed and released by security and cloud vendors for encryption in virtualized environments.
 The KMS listed have passed VMware’s KMS Certification tests, which allows these certified KMS to provide a measure of reliability and stability of the end solution in customer deployments.
-All the tests contained in KMS Certification plugin are meant to verify that the vendor’s KMIP compliant KMS works with vSphere VM Encryption feature.
+All the tests contained in the KMS Certification plugin are meant to verify that the vendor’s KMIP-compliant KMS works with the vSphere VM Encryption feature.

 qStreamTM Quantum Random Number Generator (QRNG)

-NIST SP 800-90A and SP 800-90B
+NIST SP 800-90B CERTIFIED

 Leidos performed an independent lab evaluation of qStream™ for compliance with NIST SP 800-90A and SP 800-90B.
 Part of that work included validation of correctness of cryptographic algorithm implementation against the NIST CAVP.